 In October 2014 Alexander Mayr concluded his artistic scientific doctorate project “The voce faringea, reconstruction of a lost art” with summa cum laude at the University for Music and Performing Arts in Graz.

 He has published several scientific studies and articles , e.g. In the Journal of Voice and the Vox Humana and his book entitled “Die Voce faringea, eine Kunst der Belcanto-Tenöre.
-Geschichte – Physiologie und Akustik – Übungen” will be published by Bärenreiter in November 2018.
+Geschichte – Physiologie und Akustik – Übungen” was published by Bärenreiter in November 2018.